Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 "window_browser filter": Adds filters to a search

 "window_browser find": Finds a pattern

+"window_browser find duplicates": *Not in vanilla Anki*, Finds cards with the same fields

 "window_browser find and replace": Finds a pattern and replaces it with another pattern